chef-boneyard/chef-core/README.md

 ### Usage Notes

 1. If a key is not found on any lookup, it will raise `ChefCore::Text::InvalidKey`.
-The exception message will include the file and line on which the invalid key was referenced, and the full key name.
+The exception message will include the file and the line on which the invalid key was referenced, and the full key name.
-2. If you define an entry in your en.yml that is already defined (such as in another gem already loaded), the most recently loaded version of the entry will be used in all places that reference it, including other gems that loaded first.
+2. If you define an entry in your `en.yml` file that is already defined (such as in another gem already loaded), the most recently loaded version of the entry will be used in all places that reference it, including other gems that loaded first.
 3. The top-level key 'errors' is used by chef-core's error rendering.
 Do not add a top-level